runtimeverification/evm-semantics/proofs/erc20/README.md

     /* G */ 100000 => _
 ```

-It generates a event log when succeeds.

-ERC20 declares two types of events: Approval and Transfer.
+`<log>` cell specifies that an event log is generated during the execution.

-The log message contains the account ID of the current contract, the hash of the event signature, the account ID who calls this contract, the SPENDER account ID, and the approved VALUE.
+The log message contains the account ID of the current contract, the hash of the signature of event Approval, the account ID who calls this contract, the SPENDER account ID, and the approved VALUE.

 ```
 log: